Lecturers

 University of Warwick, UK

 In his research, Dr Walasek applies insights from data science to study how people make everyday decisions and judgments.
-His current research interests include context effects, food choice, and natural language processing.
+His most recent work uses data mining and natural language processing to study topics such as: implicit bias, self-control, gambling-related harm, food choice, effects of inequality on consumption, as well as the dynamics of political polarization.

 Expand All